Bhart97/CDE-project/module/part b/README.md

 **1. Creating and Configuring a Compute Instance**

 Login with the provided AWS IAM account.
 Upload an [existing keypair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws) from your local machine if planning on using the CloudShell.
-Note, it is recommended to create a new dedicated keypair with an identifable key name so that it is interchangeable with your local machine and CloudShell.
+Note, managing your keypair is very important and is highly recommended to be consistent with how your keys are stored and accessed.

 Create an EC2 instance with the following configurations listed below and default settings otherwise.
 View the documentations on [initializing](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) and [launching](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) EC2 instances with the AWS CloudShell:
 ```
 - Amazon Linux 2 AMI with t2.micro type
-- WebServerGroup security group
+- <TODO> WebServerGroup security group
 ```

 Verify the connection via SSH protocol and then install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on the EC2.
 This will give permission for your EC2 instance to access AWS tools.

 Troubleshooting:
-- Please refer to the console to get the proper ID for the parameters if using the CloudShell.
+- Please refer to the console to get information required for the parameters if using the CloudShell.
 - You can name your compute instances to make them much easier to manage.
-- If you cannot SSH from to the remote machine, you either need to assign a public IP address or use a VPN connection for the private IP address.
 - If the keypair does not authenticate, make sure to specify the entire path such as ```~/.ssh/<private_key>```.
-- You are bound to encounter many issues involving your keypair so it is important to be consistent and renaming if necessary for clarity.
+- You cannot connect to a private network from a public network without a secured / private connection.

 **2. Connecting to Object Storage**